 Many states have what is called a “one bite rule,” meaning that the dog’s owner is held liable if they knew the animal might act in a dangerous way; in other words, if the dog had previously bitten someone, their first bite was “free” and all bites after, the owner should know of their propensity for aggressive behavior.
 If a dog owner knew or should have known that their animal showed tendencies towards aggressive behavior, then they have been negligent by not taking action to prevent their dog injuring a person.

 Perhaps because of this rule, many people believe that they cannot recover compensation for a dog bite injury unless they can prove that the dog is an aggressive breed or has a violent history.
 This assumption is not true.
 You can recover damages from being bitten by dogs, even if the dog has never shown aggressive tendencies or bitten anyone before biting you.
-According to Indiana’s modified comparative fault rule, an injured person may recover damages as long as they were less than 51% at fault for the attack.
+According to Indiana’s modified comparative fault rule and the Indiana dog bite laws, an injured person may recover damages as long as they were less than 51% at fault for the attack.

 Even so, under Indiana’s strict liability laws for dog owners, victims of dog bites do not need to prove the owner was negligent to recover damages in a dog bite injury claim.
 In many cases, the law is favorable to victims of dog bites, provided the victim did nothing to provoke the attack.
 For instance, a dog owner may be found liable for dog bite injury under Section 15-20-1-3 and Section 15-20-1-4 of Indiana Code if the following occur: